Connor Bourland

 Representative Experience

-Represented Roxo Energy, a Fort Worth-based oil and gas acquisition and development company, in a series of lawsuits filed in Howard and Borden Counties, Texas, collectively seeking more than $45 million in damages related to leasing and mineral purchase transactions.
+Appellate counsel and second-chair trial counsel for Roxo Energy, a Fort Worth-based oil and gas acquisition and development company, in a series of lawsuits filed in Howard and Borden Counties, Texas, collectively seeking more than $45 million in damages related to leasing and mineral purchase transactions.
 Prevailed in the Borden County lawsuit with a unanimous “take nothing” jury verdict following a March 2022 trial that was covered in Texas Lawyer.
-Subsequently prevailed in the Howard County litigation on a summary judgment, which was later affirmed by the Texas Supreme Court.
-The outcome of that case was featured in Law360.
+Subsequently prevailed in the Howard County litigation on a summary judgment.
+In 2023, the Eastland Court of Appeals reversed the trial court, finding fact issues potentially precluding summary judgment.
+Roxo and its affiliates filed a petition for review to the Supreme Court of Texas.
+Roxo and its affiliates successfully obtained discretionary review from the Supreme Court of Texas and, in a May 2025 per curiam opinion, the Court reversed the Eastland Court of Appeals and reinstated the entire trial court’s judgment in Roxo’s favor.
+Roxo Energy Co., LLC v.
+Baxsto, LLC, 713 S.W.3d 404 (Tex.
+2025) (per curiam)

 Viper Energy Partners LLC v RSP Permian, LLC (Loving Co., Tex.)

-Represented Viper (a subsidiary of Diamondback Energy) against RSP Permian (a subsidiary of ConocoPhillips) as lead counsel in two title disputes regarding valuable Delaware Basin lease rights.
+Second-chair trial counsel for Viper (a subsidiary of Diamondback Energy) against RSP Permian (a subsidiary of ConocoPhillips) as second-chair trial counsel in a title dispute regarding valuable Delaware Basin lease rights.
 Viper prevailed on partial summary judgment on the key issue in the case.

 Todd Mehall v.
 Tug Hill Operating et al. (Tarrant Co., Tex.)

-Represented Tug Hill, Quantum Energy Partners, and individual executives at Tug Hill in defense of claims brought by a former employee claiming to have a substantial profits interest stake in Tug Hill following its sale to EQT Corporation for $5 billion.
-Tug Hill prevailed in its motion for summary judgment, and the court ordered the plaintiff to pay Tug Hill’s attorney fees, an outcome that was reported by The Texas Lawbook.
+Second-chair trial counsel for Tug Hill, Quantum Energy Partners, and individual executives at Tug Hill in defense of claims brought by a former employee claiming to have a substantial profits interest stake in Tug Hill following its sale to EQT Corporation for $5 billion.
+Tug Hill prevailed in its motion for summary judgment, and the court ordered the plaintiff to pay Tug Hill’s attorney fees, an outcome reported by The Texas Lawbook.

 Credentials